-- The University of Arizona offers a PhD program in microbiology which accommodates students’ research interests.
+- The University of Arizona offers a PhD program in microbiology that accommodates students’ research interests.
 Graduates demonstrate proficiency in research, experimental design, and scientific achievement within microbiology.
-There is no uniform plan of study, but instead one is tailored to each candidate with the assistance of a mentor.
+There is no uniform plan of study, but instead, one is tailored to each candidate with the assistance of a mentor.
 The program consists of 63 credits and takes place at the school’s Tucson campus.
 The University of Arizona is accredited by the Higher Learning Commission.

 Genetic counseling is a young but rapidly growing profession.
 Genetic counselors work with patients and healthcare providers to diagnose genetic risks.
 They conduct informational sessions with patients and families, offer counseling on any genetic risks and conditions, recommend further testing, and support inpatient and outpatient care at satellite clinics.
 While this is primarily a patient-facing role, genetic counselors need to utilize a solid understanding of microbiology, microbial genetics, biology, and other life sciences in order to facilitate their assessments.

 According to data from BLS, genetic counseling jobs are expected to grow by 26 percent by 2030.
 The average annual wage for the 2,400 genetic counselors in US is $89,710.
 The percentiles for wages are: